 Programmatic DOOH works just like traditional programmatic advertising.
 Think about it like a giant auction house, only instead of buyers bidding on paintings or sculptures, advertisers bid on ad placements on various screens.
 This exchange is done by automated systems thousands of times every second for screens all over the world.
 Three basic components form the basis of programmatic DOOH advertising:

-Demand-side platform
+Demand-side platform (DSP)

 A demand-side platform (DSP) is a computer-based platform that automates media buying across multiple supply sources.
-DSPs combine wide access to inventory (i.e. screens), data-driven targeting rules, real-time bidding and the ability to serve, track and optimize ads.
+DSPs combine wide access to inventory (i.e., screens), data-driven targeting rules, real-time bidding and the ability to serve, track and optimize ads.

 When an ad call is sent, a DSP assigns an impression value to that spot based on the audited impression numbers (how many people view that screen over a given period) and passes it to the bidder along with the ad call.
 This allows you, as an advertiser, to buy ad space using impression-based budgets, just as you would online.

-Supply-side platform
+Supply-side platform (SSP)

 Ad exchange